14 of the best family hiking vacations in the USA

 Arizona: Desert Botanical Garden

-Don’t get fooled by the name, the Desert Botanical Garden is a great place for a family hike.
+Don’t get fooled by the name, the Desert Botanical Garden has miles of kid friendly hiking trails.

 Nestled amid the buttes of Papago Park in Phoenix, this is the only botanical garden in the world to focus solely on desert plants.